stakkr-org/stakkr/README.md

 ```

-# sugar-install usage
+## sugar-install
-Use `./lamp sugarcrm-install` to install any version of SugarCRM automatically.
+Use `lamp sugarcrm-install` to install any version of SugarCRM automatically.

 The zip files are downloaded from the Workspace "SugarCRM Packages" of our files repository (https://files.inetprocess.fr).
 You need to define your api key / password in the compose.ini to be allow the command to download the files.
 Only the packages availables from that repository are installable.